cmcfarlane/meta/Reading-List.md

 Hodder, Ian. *Entangled: An Archaeology of the Relationships Between Humans and Things*.
 Wiley-Blackwell, 2012.

 Ingold, Tim. *The Perception of the Environment: Essays on Livelihood, Dwelling and Skill*.
 Routledge, 2011.

+Jarvie, Ian and Jesus Zamora-Bonilla. *The SAGE Handbook of the Philosophy of Social Sciences*.
+Sage, 2011.

 Lahire, Bernard. *The Plural Actor*.
 Polity, 2011.